 When Halloween rolls around, this Alexandria street never disappoints.
 With skeletons climbing buildings, gigantic spiders, a 12-foot-tall skeleton, the Wicked Witch of the East, and more, you’ll be in awe of the creativity when walking down this cobblestone street.

-As part of its annual Halloween Parade, the Alexandria neighborhood will also be looking for the best Halloween house, which means the residents will be going all out to win top honors.
+As part of its annual Halloween Parade, the Alexandria neighborhood will also be looking for the best Halloween house.
+The competition has been around for over 30 years, so you know the residents will be going all out to win top honors.
 Alexandria

 Mill Street, Occoquan